Today Amy shares some of the most delicious Spanish egg dishes — if you dare, you could even make them for breakfast!

 Migas are Spain’s answer to stuffing.
-They are made from chunks of day-old bread that has been rehydrated with salt water and pan fried with sweet green peppers, onion, garlic and fatty bacon.
+They are made from chunks of day-old bread that have been rehydrated with saltwater and pan-fried with sweet green peppers, onion, garlic, and fatty bacon.
 They are commonly topped with fried eggs and any number of other items such as chorizo or even green grapes!

 12. Huevos a la Flamenca (Baked Egg and Vegetable Skillet)